-- Shakra – Fierce and intimidating, Shakra is a warrior seeking her master, who vanished under strange circumstances.
+Shakra – Fierce and intimidating, Shakra is a warrior seeking her master, who vanished under strange circumstances.
 Shakra’s clan are skilled fighters who can handle their own in the kingdom’s wilds.
 Usefully for Hornet, each member of the clan also hones a Craft-Skill, and Shakra’s mastery of cartography will prove invaluable on Hornet’s adventure.

 - Sherma – An optimistic pilgrim on a spiritual journey.
 Sherma’s path may often cross with Hornet’s, but his lack of combat and acrobatic prowess can land him in desperate need of aid.

-- Garmond and Zaza – A rambunctious older bug and his noble steed, on a quest to discover a new home.
+- Garmond and Zaza – A rough older bug and his noble steed, on a quest to discover a new home.
 Garmond may be the chattier of the two, but Zaza could be the real brains of the pair.

 Hollow Knight: Silksong Gameplay – What Could Be Changed?

-With Hornet being a lot nimbler and clever than Hollow Knight, Silksong’s crafting and combat mechanics may feel slightly different for anyone who’s played the first game.
+With Hornet being a lot brighter and more clever than Hollow Knight, Silksong’s crafting and combat mechanics may feel slightly different for anyone who’s played the first game.

 Similar to Hollow Knight’s charm system, Hornet can equip a variety of weapons, traps and other mechanisms to help with battles and traversing environments.
 However, unlike Hollow Knight, she can craft these items herself once the required materials have been collected.